Hartvi/ChipChallengers/README.md

 ChipChallengers - physics chips and programming all in one

 ### TODO
+- `+` hide empty variable in singleplayer and editor
+- `+` freeze the model when not in singleplayer mode
+- `+` stop listening to LUA controls when not in singleplayer mode
 - `+` find out why the physics timing makes wheels speed up cars differently
 - `+` settings menu
   - volume, number of particles